jgotoh/distributed-frp-dunai/README.md

 # Distributed Systems Extensions for the Dunai FRP Library

-## simple-example
+## distributed-paddles

 The example needs [SDL2](https://www.libsdl.org/download-2.0.php) and [SDL2-gfx](http://www.ferzkopp.net/wordpress/2016/01/02/sdl_gfx-sdl2_gfx/) installed on the system.

-A P2P session can be created or joined:
+A session can be created or joined:

-To create a session on localhost:
+To create a session called `name` on localhost, port 3000:
-`cabal new-run exes -- --ip 127.0.0.1 --p 3000 --host`
+`cabal new-run distributed-paddles -- --host --ip 127.0.0.1 --p 3000 --name name`

-To join:
+To join with a nickname `A`, receiving messages on port 3001:
-`cabal new-run exes -- --ip 127.0.0.1 --p 3000`
+`cabal new-run distributed-paddles -- --ip 127.0.0.1 --p 3001 --name name --s 127.0.0.1:3000:0 --nick A`

+### Simple startup

+To run a server with `n` hosts that join, run `run_test n`, e.g `run_test 2`.
+Running with argument 0 only starts up a server.

+When the server started successfully, press any key to start the clients.

+To exit the session, press again any key.

+### Profiling

+To automatically run a server with two hosts that join using profiling, run `run_profiling`.

 ## hlint

-This project uses `hlint` to statically check for errors.
+This project uses `hlint` to statically check for code improvements.

 For more information see:
 https://github.com/ndmitchell/hlint